zillerium/tim/README.md

 Which will start mining bocks and transactions on a single CPU thread, crediting all proceedings to the account specified by `--timsbase`.
 You can further tune the mining by changing the default gas limit blocks converge to (`--targetgaslimit`) and the price transactions are accepted at (`--gasprice`).
-You can select miner type (`--minertype`) as one or all of three.
-100 will start a graph miner.
-111 will start all three miners.
+You can select miner type (`--minertype`).
+1 will start a graph miner, 2 will start a block consensus miner, and 3 will start challenger.

 ## Contribution